ramonparisg/inditex-code-challenge/README.md

   - Usage of Spring Reactive.
 With special focus in non-blocking behaviors.
   - Usage of `Webflux` for handling `Monos` and `Fluxes`
   - Usage of `r2dbc` for non blocking database operations

+- **Implementation of a ControllerAdvicer**:
+  - Making sure that there is no unexpected error trace that could give insights of technologies used in the API

 - **Developed using TDD principles**